Jaimeloeuf/jwts/README.md

 ## Dependencies
-- If token signing feature is to be used, then the native [crypto](https://nodejs.org/api/crypto.html) module must be available for automatic RSA key generation and binding.
+- **Crypto Module** If token signing feature is to be used, then the native [crypto](https://nodejs.org/api/crypto.html) module must be available for automatic RSA key generation and binding, else the process will fail from the error thrown.
-- **Note that if the native crypto module is not available, the process will be forced to quit!**
 - This package is built on top of the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package, thus the dependencies includes the jsonwebtoken package and its dependencies.